The Ultimate One-Week Switzerland Itinerary

 Your final destination of today is the popular mountain town of Zermatt with the famous Matterhorn.“

-This final ride takes around two and a half hours and if you leave Montreux in the early evening, you’ll make it to Zermatt just in time for dinner.
+This final ride takes around two and a half hours, and if you leave Montreux early in the evening, you’ll make it to Zermatt just in time for dinner.
 Provided you find any room for it… Also read: Incredible Zermatt, Switzerland – 23 Exciting Things to See and Do

 Insider tips: